 Of course, as the prison chaplain had pointed out, behaving in socially acceptable ways isn’t equivalent to being good.
 Is Alex a better person?
 The Minister had said that “higher morality” doesn’t matter.
 The point is to reduce crime, or, since this is politics, to be seen to reduce crime.
 From now on, Alex’s lack of virtue will be channeled into enterprises that are useful to those with power.
 That’s his “cure.”

 We shouldn’t have sympathy for Alex, but if we do it’s because up until now, unlike the other main characters in the film, he was not in bad faith.
 Alex does bad things, but with a good conscience.
+The bad Alex was no hypocrite.
 In the end, though, by making a deal with the government, Alex joins in the general hypocrisy of society.
 This is why his cure is both triumphant and ironic: he’s become a successful hypocrite, which is all anyone ever wanted or expected of him.